 I’ve now had both the required vaccinations to protect me against covid19.
 The first shots were administered at a a local university and the lines were long.
 I’m guessing there were a thousand of us waiting both indoors and outside on a drizzly day in March.

 Surprisingly, the whole experience showed me how polite and goodnatured people can be!
 Complaints were minimal and rudeness was nonexistent.
 Some folks were joking with eachother.
-The most remarkable person of all was a young man with his grandma who may have been six.
+Sometimes they were breaking out of line to chat with eachother.
+The most remarkable person of all was a young man with his grandma who may have been six years old.
 He stood in line with us for over four hours and never fussed!
-(He wore a Spider Man hoodie, and I did see him gazing up at a light pole like he longed to climb it. ) Later on, as we were still in line, I told his grandma I had noticed his patience and I wouldn’t complain since he was such a trooper.
+(He wore a Spider Man hoodie, and I did see him gazing up at a light pole as if he longed to climb it. ) Later on, as we were still in line, I told his grandma I had noticed his patience and I wouldn’t complain since he was such a trooper.
 A man waiting in a wheelchair was happy to break the monotony and chat with a youngster, so they smiled and chuckled about the red hoodie.

 I looked around with a growing sense of pride.
 These were all my neighbors, perhaps a thousand of them.
 Folks I never see all together at once.
 I’d been in line a couple of hours before this occurred to me, a fine and cheering thought!